 Throughout her story, Erauso makes it clear that being Basque is not merely a geographic fact concerning her birth, but rather her national identity.
 The Basques have their own language and separate identity from the rest of Spain.
 This becomes evident throughout “Lieutenant Nun” as time and time again Erauso is aided by fellow Basques who feel a common blood kin to her.
 One example is when the Trujillo sheriff and his deputies apprehend Erauso right after she killed one of Reyes’ friends.
 When the Basque sheriff discovers she too is Basque, he suggests to her in Basque that she might loosen her belt, which he is holding her by when they pass the cathedral.
 By doing so, she is able to escape inside “while he stood outside bellowing for help” (50).

-However strong her ties are to her native Basque Country, Erauso nevertheless feel a strong national identity with the Spanish Empire as a whole.
-In Genoa, Italy, she meets up with an Italian who exclaims, “you sir, are a Spaniard” 110.
-She does not deny this or correct him and tell him she is a Basquero.
+However strong her ties are to her native Basque Country, Erauso nevertheless feels a strong national identity with the Spanish Empire as a whole.
+In Genoa, Italy, she meets up with an Italian who exclaims, “you sir, are a Spaniard” (110.)
+She does not deny this or correct him by telling him she is a Basquero.
 When he begins insulting Spaniards and Spain, she defends her fellow Spaniards, accepts his challenge to a duel and kills him.
 Later, in the chapel of Saint Peter’s, in a conversation with Cardinal Magalon, he tells her that her only fault is that she is a Spaniard.
 Her reply clarifies what she considers her national identity: “With all due respect, your Holiness, that is my only virtue” (110).